-In 2017, I led a reporting series called Conservation Effectiveness along with tropical forest ecologist Zuzana Burivalova.
-The series was a finalist in the 2018 “Science Reporting – Series” category of the NASW Science in Society Journalism Awards, and my story on how big conservation NGOs use evidence to guide their decision-making was the winner of the 2018 ScienceSeeker’s awards in the environment and our place in it category.
-In 2015, I received one of four EurekAlert!
-Fellowships for International Science Reporters by the American Association for the Advancement of Science (AAAS).
+In 2017, I led a reporting series called Conservation Effectiveness, which was a finalist in the 2018 “Science Reporting – Series” category of the NASW Science in Society Journalism Awards, and my story on how big conservation NGOs use evidence to guide their decision-making was the winner of the 2018 ScienceSeeker’s awards in the environment and our place in it category.

 Before becoming a full-time writer, I worked as a wildlife researcher in India, walking through forests and grasslands, collecting tiger, leopard and elephant poo, and crunching numbers.